exasol/import-export-udf-common-scala/doc/development/developer_guide.md

 git clone https://github.com/exasol/import-export-udf-common-scala.git
 ```

-Then run `./sbtx`, and run any of these commands:
+Then run `sbt`, and run any of these commands:

 - `clean`       : cleans previously compiled outputs; to start clean again.
 - `compile`     : compiles the source files.